shivaKhanna/NETFLIX_shows_analysis/README.md

 # Summary of Findings:

-Summary
+## Summary
-•69.78% of content on Netflix consists of movies, while 30.22% are TV shows.
+*69.78% of content on Netflix consists of movies, while 30.22% are TV shows.

-•'Rajiv Chilaka' has released the highest number of shows.
+*'Rajiv Chilaka' has released the highest number of shows.

-•A significant portion of Netflix shows originates from the USA and India.
+*A significant portion of Netflix shows originates from the USA and India.

-•The highest number of shows was added in the year 2019.
+*The highest number of shows was added in the year 2019.

-•July and December stand out as the months when the highest number of shows are released.
+*July and December stand out as the months when the highest number of shows are released.

-•The most common ratings for shows on Netflix are 'TV-MA' and 'TV-14.'
+*The most common ratings for shows on Netflix are 'TV-MA' and 'TV-14.'

-•In the United States and India, movies are more popular than TV shows.
+*In the United States and India, movies are more popular than TV shows.

-•In the United Kingdom, both movies and TV shows enjoy equal popularity.
+*In the United Kingdom, both movies and TV shows enjoy equal popularity.

-•Conversely, in Japan, TV shows are more favored than movies.
+*Conversely, in Japan, TV shows are more favored than movies.

-•In the United States, most shows are rated 'TV-MA.'
+*In the United States, most shows are rated 'TV-MA.'

-•In India, the majority of shows have a 'TV-14' rating.
+*In India, the majority of shows have a 'TV-14' rating.

-•The United Kingdom sees a prevalence of 'TV-MA' ratings.
+*The United Kingdom sees a prevalence of 'TV-MA' ratings.

-•Finally, in Japan, the common rating for most shows is 'TV-14.
+*Finally, in Japan, the common rating for most shows is 'TV-14.